 Elevators are nonexistent to reach the 92-meter high tower, so beware you will have to walk up 14-flights of extremely narrow and wobbly wooden stairs.
 Ascending and descending from the tower steps can get crammed pretty quickly with other tourists.
 When you come to a stop just remember to hold the rail tightly while others are squeezing by to pass you.

-If you want to avoid wasting time for your 24-hours in Munich and overly crowded steps, arrive to St. Peter’s Church early in the morning.
-Doors open at 9am!
+If you want to avoid wasting time during your 24 hours in Munich and overly crowded steps, arrive at St. Peter’s Church early in the morning.
+Doors open at 9 am!
 If you happen to catch the line, maybe your friend can hold your spot so you can browse the souvenir shop that is less than a meter away.

 Perusing Viktualienmarkt can easily take up 2-3 hours of your time.
-There is plenty to do with the overwhelming amount of booths selling many cheeses, meats, fresh produce, and numerous spices and herbs.
+There is plenty to do with the overwhelming amount of booths selling many kinds of cheese, meats, fresh produce, and numerous spices and herbs.

-If your stomaching isn’t grumbling yet, it is a great spot to purchase some one of a kind souvenirs to take back home to your family and friends.
+If your stomach isn’t grumbling yet, it is a great spot to purchase some one-of-a-kind souvenirs to take back home to your family and friends.

 Munich Residenz will easily absorb between 2-3 hours of your time.
 All 130 rooms in the palace are filled with grandeur decorations, exquisite wall paintings, elaborate architecture, and lavish furniture.

-After Munich Residenz more than likely you built up pretty hefty appetite.
-Not too far from the palace you can find Zum Franziskander, they some some of the best authentic German food.
+After Munich Residenz more than likely you built up a pretty hefty appetite.
+Not too far from the palace, you can find Zum Franziskander, some of the best authentic German food.